 La Bodeguita del Medio

 I accidentally discovered La Bodeguita del Medio when a friend was visiting and it was the only place to eat that was open past 10 pm in the area.
 Lucky for us, because La Bodeguita is the kind of place where you sit down and the waitress asks how many mojitos you’ll be having, not if or if not you’ll be ordering them.
 Perfect.

 La Bodeguita channels Cuban vibes into your dining experience with their live band that walks around to play music for every room (and there are lots of rooms for dining).
 I had the ropa vieja, and it tasted just like Miami (which is the closest I’ve gotten to actual Cuba).
-Gluten-free!
+Gluten-free (make sure you verify)!